TenaarFeiri/Seshat/Client/SimSystems/Weather/Documentation/SIMULATION_MATHS.md

 end
 ```

-The modifier is a delta (e.g., `+15` for `flood_peak_humidity`), applied to the target before the relaxation step.
-This way the relaxation model naturally smooths the transition when flood state changes.
+The modifier is a delta (e.g., `+15` for `flood_peak_humidity`), applied to the target before relaxation, so the relaxation model smooths the transition when flood state changes.

 ## 6. Background pressure driver (Proc3)

-Proc3 generates an independent background pressure signal that Proc2 mixes into its pressure evolution.
-This provides an external forcing function — pressure systems move through regions independently of local weather — giving the grid something other than its own reflected targets to evaluate when making progression decisions.
+Proc3 generates a background pressure signal that Proc2 mixes into its pressure evolution — an external forcing function independent of local weather, giving the grid something other than its own reflected targets to evaluate when making progression decisions.

 ### Model